jonemo/blog.jonasneubert.com/content/posts/2023-03-05-google-fiber.md

 Our outdoor security camera detected some motion.
 Is this a fiber cable on our lawn?
-The workers were outside the camera frame but sure enough, a cable had been run down the side of the house and a NIC unit installed.
+The workers were outside the camera frame but sure enough, a cable had been run down the side of the house and a NIU installed.
 Success?

 #### 2023-04-23

 The technician is back, and this time I'm there to meet him.
-He proudly shows me the NIC which he installed at the most inconvenient (for him and us) location on the house.
+He proudly shows me the NIU which he installed at the most inconvenient (for him and us) location on the house.
 "Just run a cable back up to where you want the internet connection," he says.

 Next step for us is to call the hotline to schedule our install!